GorvGoyl/Personal-Site-Gourav.io/pages/clone-wars/index.md

 2 ways to add your/their repo to the list:

-1. Create a [new issue](https://github.com/GorvGoyl/Clone-Wars/issues/new) with following details: clone name, code repo link, demo link, and tech stack used.
+1. Add your contribution to [readme.md](https://github.com/GorvGoyl/Clone-Wars/blob/main/README.md) (_you may use online md editor like [markdown.site](https://markdown.site/) for better table visualization_) and send me a PR! (_faster approval and your name would be added to project contributors_)
    OR
-2. Add your contribution to [readme.md](https://github.com/GorvGoyl/Clone-Wars/blob/main/README.md) (you may use online md editor like [markdown.site](https://markdown.site/) for better table visualization) and send me a PR!
+2. Create a [new issue](https://github.com/GorvGoyl/Clone-Wars/issues/new) with following details: clone name, code repo link, demo link, and tech stack used.

 Any other feedback is also welcome :)